-The cropping season involves the dry season farming and rain fed agriculture, though named as; north central Maize, sorghum and cotton, there seem to be no trace of cotton farm around the selected villages.
-The reason is because the zone stretches up to cotton producing state of Gombe and part of Yobe states.
-The present study take into consideration access to the villages and risk of encountering insurgent in north east Nigeria by focusing on Bauchi state which has no cotton farm but is named under the cotton zone by the consolidated livelihood zone map of Nigeria.
+The cropping season involves the dry season farming and rain fed agriculture, though named as; north east Millet, Cowpeas and Sesame, there seem to be no trace of Sesame farm around the selected villages.
+The reason is because the zone stretches up to some Sesame producing state.
+The present study take into consideration access to the villages and risk of encountering insurgent in north east Nigeria by focusing on Bauchi state which has no sesame farm but is named under the sesame zone by the consolidated livelihood zone map of Nigeria.
 In this zone, land is measured in hectares and acres of 0.75m by 100m.
 Approximately 2.5 acres equal one hectare.
 Plots of land are acquired as family land both husbands and wives inherit land.
 Land can also be rented in or out or purchased.
 As a result, most farmers cultivate plots of land that are scattered rather than consolidated.

-The very poor and poor households own about 2 - 4 ha and can cultivate 1-2 ha for food crops.
-The land portion used by the very poor and households for cash crop is 0-1, that is they usually don't grow cash crops, they may occasionally be involved in dry season production of rice and vegetables.
-This contrasts with middle income and better-off households whom own an estimated 4.5 - 15 ha and cultivated about 3 - 10 ha for food crops and 3 - 4 for cash crops.
-Most of this land is cultivated at any one time.
+The land holding in this zone is relatively large as the very poor and poor households own about 1.5 - 4.4 ha and can cultivate 1-3.7 ha for food crops.
+The land portion used by the very poor and households for cash crop is 0.3-0.8, that is they usually don't grow cash crops, they may occasionally be involved in dry season production of rice and vegetables.
+The middle income and better-off households own an estimated land size of about 16 - 26 ha and cultivated about 15 - 24 ha for food crops and 12.5 - 18 ha for cash crops.
 Production is overwhelmingly of food crops, but quantities are sold by farmers, so that they could also be considered as cash crops - especially rice, cowpeas.
 Dry season rice and vegetables are mainly grown for cash.

-Local units of measure were verified both in the market as well as in each village to ensure accurate calculations of output and consumption in kilograms (kg).Crop output is measured in mudu (1.2 -1.4kg) for food crops ad cash crops.
+Local units of measure were verified both in the market as well as in each village to ensure accurate calculations of output and consumption in kilogrammes (kgs).
+Crop output is measured in mudu (1.2 -1.4kg) for food crops ad cash crops.
 Once threshed, grain and pulses are measured in mudu.

 The graph below shows yields of major crops in metric tonnes from 2007 -2014.
-The production pattern for grains, pulses and vegetables is uniform with an increase in production of Sorghum, Millet and Maize in 2012 farming season as compared to the other seasons.
+The production pattern for grains, pulses and vegetables is uniform with an increase in production of Millet and Cowpeas in 2012 farming season as compared to the other seasons.
 The year was a typical year and rainfall was normal couple with the stable prices of food in the market.
 The variety of grains grown is an advantage for farmers in the zone because it allows for risk spreading.